Fact Sheets And Publications

 Defining High Phosphorus Soils in Delaware

 Phosphorus (P) is an essential nutrient for optimum plant growth.
-However, continued application of manures and fertilizers to soils has led to an accumulation of P in many Delaware soils to levels well above those needed for optimum crop growth.
-In Delaware, soil test P is considered to be above the agronomic optimum (also classified as excessive) when they exceed 100 FIV (equivalent to 100 ppm or 300 lb/acre Mehlich 3 P).
-Scientific evidence suggests that when soil P levels increase, the risk of P losses from the field also increases.
+However, the continued application of manures and fertilizers to soils has led to an accumulation of P in many Delaware soils to levels well above those needed for optimum crop growth.
+In Delaware, soil test P is considered to be above the agronomic optimum (also classified as “excessive”) when Mehlich-3 P concentrations exceed 100 FIV (equivalent to 100 ppm or 200 lb/acre Mehlich-3 P).
+Scientific evidence suggests that when soil P levels increase beyond the agronomic optimum, the risk of P losses from the field also increases.
 When P is lost from soils, it can end up in surface water bodies (streams, lakes, bays, etc.) and lead to biological and ecological problems.

 Department of Plant and Soil Sciences